-During the late fall and winter of 2014 the Board oversaw the removal of debris in a majority of the length of the channel.
+During the late fall and winter of 2015 the Board oversaw the removal of debris in the channel.

 Roseau County Ditch No.8

 This ditch, located in Jadis and Stafford Townships, was turned over for administration and management to the Watershed District.
 The ditch capacity is under designed and past attempts to consider improvements have failed.
 In 2005 the RRWD Board of Managers directed JOR Engineering to do a complete survey of the ditch system, to determine the condition of the system.